sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 # ResponseTransformer {#response-transformer}
-Mapped routes that transforms the output from the handle method.
-This is done by extending the ResponseTransformer and pass this to the mapping method.
-Example Of a route transforming output to JSON using Gson:
+Mapped routes that transform the output from the handle method.
+This is done by extending the `ResponseTransformer` object and passing it to the mapping method.
+Example of a route transforming output to JSON using Gson:

 ~~~java
 import com.google.gson.Gson;